Mezghenna-Mohanned/Chess-Engine-Jinxy/README.md

   <img src="images/logo.png" alt="Chess AI Logo" width="200"/>
 </div>

 Welcome to the **Chess AI Project**!
 This project integrates a sophisticated machine learning-based artificial intelligence (AI) with a user-friendly graphical user interface (GUI) built using Pygame.
-The goal is to provide an engaging and challenging chess-playing experience where users can compete against an AI opponent capable of making intelligent and strategic moves based on a trained neural network model.
+The goal is to provide an engaging and challenging chess-playing experience where users can compete against an AI opponent capable of making intelligent and strategic moves based on a trained neural network model

 ---